 - Know about your field as you will be asked questions about Law and terms related to the field.

 - Know what is happening around you.
 It is important to stay updated with current affairs, especially the ones related to your field.

-- Know your academics; it will be beneficial for you to brush up the subjects you had taken up in class XI and XII.
+- Know your academics; it will be beneficial for you to brush up on the subjects you had taken up in classes XI and XII.
 You may be asked generic questions or specific questions from your favourite subject.